gcovr/gcovr/doc/source/output/json.rst

   The destination block of this branch.
   Only available if ``gcov`` JSON format is used.

+gcovr/excluded: boolean
+  True if coverage data for this line was explicitly excluded, in particular with :ref:`exclusion markers`.
+  May be absent if false.

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.
   This entry is only available if :option:`--verbose` is given.